Preparing and Cleaning Survey Data for Tableau | Best Practice

 Figure: Matrix Row Question in Tableau

 Here we have completed a basic survey data cleaning in excel and to give you an idea of how you can prepare survey results or responses for a data visualization tool.
-Again most of the time, your survey data will be more complicated then this with many question types, and you may need to connect multiple excel sheets in Tableau.
+Again most of the time, your survey data will be more complicated than this with many question types, and you may need to connect multiple excel sheets in Tableau.
 The process will be very difficult for you if you are not a data visualization expert or familiar with these methods.
 It’s also time-consuming.
 That’s why VizualSurvey was created to speed up the process and do all the hard work for you.
-If you are interested in trying it out you can use our free trial or sign up for one of our webinars.
+If you are interested in trying it out just send us a message..
 See you next time!